KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/App-Article.md

         source: "Page",
         alt: "Page icon"
     )

-    @PageColor(blue)
 }

-KeyboardKit has utilities that simplify building a great main app for your keyboard, like setting that automatically sync between the app and its keyboard, auto-registering your KeyboardKit Pro license, and much more.
+KeyboardKit has app-specific utilities to help you build a great main app for your keyboard, like setting that automatically setting up your keyboard and app with a ``KeyboardApp``, syncing settings between the app and its keyboard, and much more.

-👑 [KeyboardKit Pro][Pro] unlocks app-specific screens for the main app target.
+👑 [KeyboardKit Pro][Pro] unlocks app-specific screens, like a home screen template, and various settings screens, to help you get your main app up and running in minutes.
 Information about Pro features can be found further down.

-## Namespace

-KeyboardKit has a ``KeyboardApp`` struct that is also a namespace for app-related types and views, like the ``KeyboardApp/HomeScreen``, ``KeyboardApp/SettingsScreen`` and ``KeyboardApp/LocaleScreen`` screens that are unlocked by KeyboardKit Pro.

 ## Keyboard App

+KeyboardKit has a ``KeyboardApp`` struct that is also a namespace for app-related types and views, like the ``KeyboardApp/HomeScreen``, ``KeyboardApp/SettingsScreen`` and ``KeyboardApp/LocaleScreen`` that are unlocked by KeyboardKit Pro.

-You can create a ``KeyboardApp`` to define and set up your app and keyboard, by defining the app's  ``KeyboardApp/name``, ``KeyboardApp/bundleId``, ``KeyboardApp/appGroupId``, ``KeyboardApp/licenseKey``, ``KeyboardApp/deepLinks-swift.property``, etc.
+You can create an app-specific ``KeyboardApp`` value to define and set up your app & keyboard, by defining your app's  ``KeyboardApp/name``, ``KeyboardApp/bundleId``, ``KeyboardApp/appGroupId``, ``KeyboardApp/licenseKey``, ``KeyboardApp/deepLinks-swift.property``, etc.

 You can create a static app value and add it to both the main app target and its keyboard extension target, to easily refer to it from both: